MohamedDawod29/TL-parameters-and-performance-calculations/README.md

   C- Calculations for **Line Performance**.

-  ## 2- GUI To Do All This cClculations.
+  ## 2- GUI To Do All This Calculations.